patricklafrance/wmfnext-shell/README.md

 );
 ```

-By using the `useFederatedRoutes()` hook we get access to all the modules routes registered in the runtime.
-By passing those routes to the router, they will be available in the host application.
+By using the `useFederatedRoutes()` hook we get access to all the modules routes registered.
+By passing those routes to the router, they will be rendered in the host application router.

 Since the `useFederatedRoutes()` hook ensure that the routes are rendered in isolation, meaning, they can't break the whole application, we now configure the home page route with `runtime.registerRoutes()` in the `boostrap.tsx` file rather than directly in the router configuration to benefit from this isolation feature.